 Funding for PhD Students

-University of Iowa College of Nursing faculty & staff work diligently to locate funding options for each our PhD students.
-Currently, all of our PhD students have, at minimum, their tuition and fees paid.
-Many have stipends as well.
+All full-time students can expect tuition and 9 month stipends for the first three years of the program!!
+Students who are receiving this financial support are required to engage in a Graduate Assistantship in research or teaching.
+Graduate Assistantships enhance students’ scholarly portfolio and support the mission of the college.
+University of Iowa College of Nursing faculty & staff work diligently to locate funding options for each our PhD students throughout their PhD.
 The list below provides some examples of the funding mechanisms that are available to our PhD students.

 University of Iowa Graduate College